futufeld/brainfunc/README.md

                                   --    String and evaluates to IO ()
 ```

-In cases where it is useful to return a value that is not inside a context from a `do` block, the function `pure` exists.
-This function takes a value and returns that value in the required context. the appropriate context is determined from the usage of the expression in which `pure` appears.
+V value that lies outside of the context of the `do` block can be placed inside the context by applying the `pure` function to it.
+The appropriate context is determined from the usage of the expression in which `pure` appears.
 For example:

 ```
 main :: IO ()